AdamPumphrey/PowerShell/CreateADUser/README.md

     1. Upon running `CreateADUser.ps1` or `EditADUser.ps1` the module manifest (`Adam-ADUser.psd1`) will be automatically placed into `C:\Program Files\WindowsPowerShell\Modules\Adam-ADUser\`

 `CreateADUser` and `EditADUser` both remove and replace the module manifest (and module, if installation method 1 was used) each time they are ran, which allows for you to edit `Adam-ADUser.psm1` or `Adam-ADUser.psd1` and not have to worry about replacing the old versions in the install location.

-There are arbitrary password length and complexity requirements in this script (15 chars, capitals and lowercase, numbers and special chars.
-They are located from line 193 to 206 in Adam-ADUser.psm1.
-The only restriction I would support changing is the password length requirement.
-The others eliminate simple passwords from being created.

 ## Adam-ADUser.psd1
 Module manifest for the Adam-ADUser.psm1 module.
 Contains information regarding the module.